linnnus/blog/posts/the-obligatory-metapost.md

 the choice of operating system.
 Rather than opting for something like Ubuntu or Arch, I went with NixOS.

-Both my shitty ""server"" and my Macbook Pro have their configurations stored in a single monorepo.
+Both my ""server"" and my Macbook Pro have their configurations stored in a single monorepo.
 That approach definitely has its pros and cons: it's nice being able to share overlays and packages between the two configurations but trying to reconcile NixOS and nix-darwin has proven to be quite a hassle.
 I